AnyLogic

 Adding information

-If you need additional information to be associated with each cell (such as altitude, vegetation, etc.), you may define a two-dimensional array (line double[][] altitude) in the environment agent and let the agents read and write to it as they are simulated.
+If you need additional information to be associated with each cell (such as altitude, vegetation, etc.), you may define a two-dimensional array (line double[][] altitude) in the space agent and let the agents read and write to it as they are simulated.

 PS